BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

   "bitcoins": 1.95
 }
 ```
-## Use JQ to Capture a JSON Object Key-Value by Value
+## Use JQ to Access a JSON Object by Accessed Value

 **Usage Example:** _Automatically look up a UTXO being used in a transaction._